This post may contain affiliate links which give me a small commission at no extra charge to you.

 There are some things you can do to help reduce all the stimulus that may be affecting your baby’s sleep.

-Read more about how to prevent and help babies that are overtired or overstimulated in this post.
+Check out my entire post about how to prevent and help babies that are overtired or overstimulated.

 One of the easiest baby sleep mistakes to fix is proper swaddling.